 You chose the Unity 3D engine to drive all of the functionality in the game.
 This includes all of the scale transitions, thought generation, time dilation, sound warping, object transformations, weather systems, day-night cycles, camera effects, lighting, level tiling, and so on.

-What were some of the biggest challenges that you and programmer Damien Di Fede faced while building this thing?
+What were some of the biggest challenges that you and programmer Damien Di Fede faced while developing the game?

 Unity was what I was used to, since doing Mountain in it.
 There are a lot of things it does well, and automatically — which helps when you’re a tiny team — but it was also quite frustrating.
 Every single part of the game involves some crazy system that we had to build from scratch — no part of it is “off the shelf”, so it was a big challenge to get it running well on the PS4.
 It involved often working around engine bugs and putting a huge amount of time into optimization.
 I do like Unity, but I don’t think I would use it again for a 3d game.

 There are elements of procedural generation built into the game.
-Randomly composed “thoughts” can pop up above the object you control, and there’s also an option called “Zero Player” that allows the game to randomly transform every object in the level into something else.
+Throughout the game thoughts and philosophical musings can appear above the object you control, and there’s an option called “Zero Player” that allows the game to randomly transform every object in the level into something else.

 Your first game Mountain also incorporated similar elements, what do you find interesting about randomness?